warriorminds/kry/README.md

 # KRY code assignment
 One of our developers built a simple weather reporting app.
 The app has a list of locations with waether infornmation.
 Locations are fetched using a HTTP GET but the server is a bit flakey and fails sometimes.

-Unfortunately the app is not complete and its up to you to complete the app.
+Unfortunately the app is not complete and its up to you to complete it.
 There is a wishlist for features to implemnt and some nice to have (bonus) features.

 Wish List (required):